abrcheng/SharePointOnlineQuickAssist/SPFX/SPOQA/SearchSpecificDocument.md

 ## More Information

-The feature diagnoses the issue from the following aspects.
+The feature diagnoses the issue as follows:

 * Check if the site's Nocrawl is enabled
 * Check if the affected library/list's Nocrawl is enabled